gamesbook/pyprototypr/docs/worked_example.md

    every script you write must start with this
 *  *Line 2* - `Create()` tells **pyprototypr**  to setup an output PDF file in which this design of will be saved.
-Because no further information is given, the default values for sizes and colours will used, as well as the default page size, which is an A4 page.
+Because no further information is given, the default values for sizes and colours will used, as well as the default paper format, which is an A4 page.
 Every script you write will must have this as the next line.
-*  *Line 3* - `Deck()` means that **pyprototypr** defines a deck with a default number of *9* cards, with each card having the same, default size (a "Poker" card size).
+*  *Line 3* - `Deck()` means that **pyprototypr** defines a deck with a default number of *9* cards, with each card having the same, default size (i.e. a "Poker" card size).
 *  *Line 4* - `Save()` gives the go-ahead to create the output file on disc.
    Usually, every script you write will have this as the last line.

 Now save the text file, for example, as `cards1.py`.
 Then open a command-line window (as described in [Setting Up](setting_up.md) ) and change to the